Komban

 Komban is a 2015 Indian Tamil-language action drama film directed by M. Muthaiah and produced by Studio Green.
-The film stars Karthi and Lakshmi Menon, while Rajkiran, Super Subbarayan, Thambi Ramaiah, Karunas, and Kovai Sarala play supporting roles.
+The film stars Karthi in the title role with Lakshmi Menon, Rajkiran, Super Subbarayan, Thambi Ramaiah, Karunas, and Kovai Sarala playing supporting roles.
 G. V. Prakash Kumar composed the film's music.
 The film released on 2 April 2015 to positive reviews.

 Plot

 Kombiah Pandian alias Komban is a good-hearted but short-tempered man living in a village with his mother Kottaiamma in Ramanathapuram.
 Komban cannot tolerate injustice in any form and repels against it immediately without fearing about its after effects.
 Komban falls in love with Pazhani, the only daughter of Muthiah.
 Kottaiamma approaches Muthiah with a wedding proposal between their children.
 Muthiah agrees for the wedding seeing Komban's kind heart, but fears that Komban's angry issues would make him land in problems.
 Despite this, Komban and Pazhani get married.
 One day, Komban locks horns with a corrupt politician named Gundan Ramasamy and trouble erupts between them.
 Muthiah is even more worried, knowing that this would put Komban's life at risk.
 Ramasamy kidnaps Pazhani with the plans of bringing Komban to his place, but Muthiah sees this and hits at Ramasamy and his men.
 During a temple festival, Ramasamy and his men decide attacks Komban and Muthiah, but Komban kills Ramasamy and saves Muthiah.